mpechner/PM_hub/README.md

 I made heavy use of chatgpt for the initial bootstrap.
 I had to be able to start the problem clearly.
 Still had issues around getting wlan0 to come up and act as a correct access point.

+The final configuration is piconfig/wifi_ap_setup.sh Also piconfig/iptablesetup.sh.  wifi_ap_setup.sh can be run multiple times.  running iptablesetup.sh multiple times will polute iptables.

-The final configuration is piconfig/wifi_ap_setup.sh Set up the MQTT password:
+Set up the MQTT password:

 `mosquitto_sub -h localhost -u parachutemobile -P parachutemobile  -v -t timer`